The first thing you need to know about Yamaha Electric golf cart troubleshooting is that it can be a real pain.

 - If you notice corrosion in the joint gently clean it off with a soft brush and a solution of baking soda and water.

 - If there are broken cables or frayed wires replace them.
 A mechanic should help you do this.

 - If the electric cart isn’t starting after cleaning your battery, press the working reset button and lift it to the engine using a screwdriver.

 - Look for the little red button which is the main power supply before starting your cart again and ensure you press the button concerned with assembling your basket.
 This will help alleviate the issue.

 - If it doesn’t, remove the main motor and test the battery using a separate charged battery.
 If there is activity then the engine has failed.

 Check out the most common Yamaha RMAX 1000 Problems.

 5. Insufficient Traction

-If you’re riding your Yamaha Electric golf cart around your neighborhood, then you’re probably going to come across this traction issue.
+If you’re riding your Yamaha Electric golf cart around your neighborhood, you’re probably going to encounter this traction issue.